 Will your sponsored content appear in organic search results?

 Although I’ve never seen Google directly comment on this, our own data shows that yes, sponsored content can in fact get traffic from organic search results.
-I believe Google probably isn’t exactly thrilled to hear that a paid-for story is in their organic search results, but fact is, if it’s written extremely well and by an expert, then Google will rank the content in the SERPs (search engine results pages).
+I believe Google probably isn’t exactly thrilled to hear that a sponsored story is in their organic search results, but if it’s well written well and provides a service and authority on the subject, then Google will rank the content in the SERPs (search engine results pages).

 If there’s a topic you would like us to cover here at BlogHer U, we would love to hear about it!
 You can reach me at firstname.lastname@example.org.